MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M04Lab01_Configure_Customer_Service_Scheduling.md

 ## Scenario

 You are the scheduling manager at City Power & Light who has been tasked with setting up the new Service Scheduling functionality to perform services for customers at three of your locations.
+This exercise should take approximately 20 minutes to complete.

 ## Exercise 1: Configure Customer Service Scheduling